aaronkyle/social-development/README.md

 ```

-context/	# folder for articles about the conceptual organization of social policy
+context/	# articles about the conceptual organization of social policy
-data/		# folder containing individual data sets
+data/		# individual data sets
-ref/		# folder for references and literature indices
+ref/		# references and literature indices
-site/		# folder for site-level pages
+site/		# site-level pages
-terms/		# folder compiling definitional terminology
+terms/		# compiles definitional terminology
-.gitignore	# this file helps to control the files managed by the Git file-sharing platform
+.gitignore	# controls the files managed by the Git file-sharing platform
-README		# this file introduced the concept (for viewers on GitHub, it's the repository landing page)
+README		# introduces the repository concept (for viewers on GitHub, it's the repository landing page)

 ```